 |PrintOpen table in new window

 Interrupting nerve transmission in peripheral or central pain pathways via drugs or physical methods provides short-term and sometimes long-term relief.
-Neuroablation (pathway destruction is used rarely; it is typically reserved for patients with an advanced disorders and a short life expectancy.
+Neuroablation (pathway destruction) is used rarely; it is typically reserved for patients with an advanced disorder and a short life expectancy.

 Local anesthetic drugs (eg, lidocaine) can be given IV, intrathecally, intrapleurally, transdermally, sc, or epidurally.
 Epidural analgesia using local anesthetics or opioids is particularly useful for some types of postoperative pain.
 Long-term epidural drug administration is occasionally used for patients with localized pain and a short life expectancy.
 Generally, for long-term neuraxial infusion, an intrathecal route via an implanted pump is preferred.